ethel-data/ethel-data/README.md

 Meus projetos se voltam pra entender os que os dados nos dizem sobre:
 - a maneira como vemos o mundo;
-- e a maneira como aprendemos!
+- a maneira como aprendemos!

 <!---
 ethel-data/ethel-data is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.